A New Wave of Conservation Storytelling

 Brief

-In partnership with Fauna & Flora and supported by the Nando and Elsa Peretti Foundation (NAEPF), Fairpicture embarked on its first dedicated marine conservation and wildlife photography project in Honduras.
+In partnership with Fauna & Flora and supported by the Nando and Elsa Peretti Foundation, Fairpicture embarked on its first dedicated marine conservation and wildlife photography project in Honduras.

-Deliverables included a bold leader portrait series together with documenting their livelihoods and the marine environment in which they live, all to help Fauna & Flora and NAEPF raise awareness, build donor support and strengthen the narrative around locally-led marine protected area (MPA) management.
+Deliverables included a bold leader portrait series together with documenting their livelihoods and the marine environment in which they live, all to help Fauna & Flora raise awareness, build support and strengthen the narrative around locally-led marine protected area (MPA) management.
+The imagery is also being used in Honduras, by the Honduran NGOs involved in the project, to raise awareness of their work and create educational materials.

 Client